Argonum-Clever2/mike/README.md

 ...   ...

 #### filelist
-filelist means a list of kmer file:
+filelist means the file that includes a list of kmer files:

 absolute_path/kmer_file_1